 Cartes du Ciel at http://www.stargazing.net/astropc/ (FREE) a bit messy to install but very good.

-Stellarium at http://stellarium.sourceforge.net/ (FREE) stunning photorealistic program, but requires grunty PC and OpenGL.
+Stellarium at http://stellarium.sourceforge.net/ (FREE) stunning photorealistic program, but requires a grunty PC.

 TheSkyVarious packages from $49 US to $249 US

 Stary Night various versions from $49 us for the basic pack (10 day trial of the basic pack at http://www.siennasoft.com/english/downloads.shtml) up.

 Earth Centered Universe $88 AUD (shareware version at http://www.nova-astro.com/)

 On the other hand a standard Sky Atlas for serious observing (much handier than carting a computer with you) such as Norton's Star Atlas can range from $35 to $90.

 In these days of Handheld devices (smart phones and tablets), there is a plethora of sky charting apps you can take into the field with you.
 I use GoogleSky for android and a cut down version of Stellarium for iPad, my most used handheld app is Heavens Above for Android, for watching Iridium flares and ISS passes.
 This is one app that has changed my astronomical life.
 There are many more, many free or less than 1 AUD to dowload.